pinkbunny1/30days/day5/README.md

    - repository : name of repository, it can be anything
    - tag : versioning system for repository.
 Optional but recommended

-3. See the newly created image tagged. `docker image ls` It shows the tagged image newly created along side the old ones.
+3. See the newly created tagged image. `docker image ls` It shows the tagged image newly created along side the old ones.

 4. Publish image to the repository. `docker push username/repository:tag` --> `docker push snowytrees/get_started:part2` This pushes the image(get_started:part2) to the [Docker Hub(repository)](https://hub.docker.com/).